hsdavisuno/ISQA8600Group1Project/8600Group1FinalTechnicalDocumentation.md

 HFS_Data$facility[HFS_Data$facility == "Kanesville Alternative Learning Center"] <- "School"
 ```

 We  reassigned the names of facilities for better analysis of data.
 We grouped all the facilities having school into School, reporting canter as RepCntr, HFS as HFS-Other and HFS\_Gendler.
-Here we separated  the HFS-Gendler from other HFS facilities because HFS\_Gendler it had more hours associated with it than the other HFS locations.
+Here we separated  the HFS-Gendler from other HFS facilities because HFS\_Gendler had more hours associated with it than the other HFS locations.

  **16. Removing data from other states than Nebraska and Iowa**